Frequently Asked Questions

 Do you deliver?

-We maybe able to deliver, or a list of local couriers can be provided.
+No, but a list of trusted local couriers can be provided.

 Can I return a Lot(s) if they are wrong or purchased by mistake?